sriramdasbalaji/VSTS-DevOps-Labs/python/readme.md

   ## Excercise 3: Trigger CI with code change

-  **Python** is an interpreted language, so we dont have to compile the code, instead let's archive the files to be used in the release task for deployment.
-We will update the code to trigger CI-CD using **Hosted build agent**
+  **Python** is an interpreted language, and hence compilation is not required.
+We will archive the files in the build and use the package in the release for deployment.
+Update the code to trigger CI-CD using **Hosted build agent**.

 1. Go to **Code** tab and navigate to the below path to edit the file.